 Whether or not the individual made a good-faith effort to obtain the verification or confirmation of nonfiling is a determination that is made by the school.
 Since this is a flexibility that is specifically left to the school, neither ED nor NASFAA will define this for the school.

 Update For 2020-21 and Beyond: If IRS Form 4506-T is used to request a verification of nonfiling from the IRS, the school must wait at least 10 business days before accepting the signed statement and W-2s noted above.
-Since the verification of nonfiling must be dated on or after October 1, 2019 for 2020-21 award year verification (or October 1, 2018 for 2019-20 or October 1, 2020 for 2021-22), you cannot accept a signed statement before that date.
+Since the verification of nonfiling must be dated on or after October 1, 2020 for 2021-2122 award year verification (or October 1, 2021 for 2022-23), you cannot accept a signed statement before that date.

 Verification of Nonfiling Alternative Provided By the IRS

 In some cases, an individual will receive a verification or confirmation of nonfiling alternative, even after requesting one from the IRS.
 This is okay.
-Any IRS document is acceptable as verification of nonfiling (VONF) if it is dated on or after October 1, 2019 for the 2020-21 award year (or October 1, 2018 for 2019-20 or October 1, 2020 for 2021-22) and clearly indicates that the IRS does not have a tax return record from the individual for the tax year being verified.
+Any IRS document is acceptable as verification of nonfiling if it is dated on or after October 1, 2020 for the 2021-22 award year (or October 1, 2021 for 2022-23) and clearly indicates that the IRS does not have a tax return record from the individual for the tax year being verified.
 Such documents can include, but are not limited to:

 There are different versions of IRS Form 13873, including the: